GraceMcPadden2/OAK-Embodied-AI/README.md

-# LLM Agent for ROS2 Turtlesim
+# PROOF OF CONCEPT-- LLM Agent for ROS2 Turtlesim

+This is the first step in working on agentic controls of Go2 Robot.

+This implements agentic control of ROS2 Turtle sim

 A two-layer autonomous agent that converts natural language commands into robot motion using **LLM planning + deterministic control**.

-This project demonstrates how Large Language Models can safely interface with robotics systems by separating **planning** from **execution**.

 ---